 I've been trying to get over to the Justin Brindley Trail at Sugar Land Memorial Park at least once a week.
 The mountain bike trail was been rebuilt after the destruction caused by the flooding in May and June 2016.
 It's much improved due to the hard work of local volunteers.
 But it seems that … Continue reading Stranger Things in Sugar Land-UPDATED

-November 14, 2017 UPDATE: After the recent flooding caused by Hurricane Harvey, I noticed while viewing Google maps that the Scanlan Mansion is gone.
+November 14, 2017 UPDATE: After the recent flooding caused by Hurricane Harvey, I noticed on Google maps that the Scanlan Mansion is gone.
 The home site has been completely cleared.
-I presume that when I visited the site earlier this year that the work being done there was in preparation for demolition.
-I have … Continue reading The Scanlan Mansion is GONE!
+I presume that when I visited the site of the mansion earlier this year that the work being done was in preparation for demolition.
+I … Continue reading The Scanlan Mansion is GONE!

 Near where I live there's this cool pipeline bridge that crosses the Brazos River.
 It's not really accessible to the public and there is a forest and various fences and gates to get through to reach it.
 Nonetheless, I knew it was back there and took the Slate out on the levee and around the … Continue reading The Bridge

 In my November 10 blog post, I mentioned my desire to find the Duke Cemetery where Daniel Perry, his family and other relatives are buried.
 I learned about Daniel Perry and the old Duke Community after finding three recently erected Historical Markers on Highway 6 in Missouri City just east of Arcola.
 I knew from my … Continue reading Graveyard Hunting, Part 2